File for less and get more.

 Want to learn more about your AGI?
 Check out our adjusted gross income calculator.

 Resolution 4: Improve your credit score

-Another common resolution is to crank up the numbers on your credit score.
+Another common new year resolution to save more money is to crank up the numbers on your credit score.
 This number can significantly impact how much money you spend on credit down the road, so increasing it is a great way to save your future self some cash.

 You can do several little things to increase your credit score: